 Heating and air conditioning systems control the temperature, humidity and air quality in residential, commercial and industrial buildings while refrigeration systems cool areas for the storage of perishable items.
-The Industrial Heating, Ventilation, Air Conditioning and Refrigeration (HVAC-R) Program at Kellogg Community College prepares students to install, maintain and repair these systems.
+The Industrial Heating, Ventilation, Air Conditioning and Refrigeration (HVAC-R) program at Kellogg Community College prepares students to install, maintain and repair these systems utilizing our top-notch equipment and self-paced instructional method.
+Our program has one of the only low-pressure refrigerant trainers in Michigan.

 - Industrial Trades Certificate in HVAC-R (25 credits)